kubeflow/website/content/docs/components/hyperparameter.md

 ## Metrics collector

-Katib has a metrics collector to take metrics from each worker.
-Katib collects metrics from stdout of each worker.
+Katib has a metrics collector to take metrics from each trial.
+Katib collects metrics from stdout of each trial.
 Metrics should print in the following
 format: `{metrics name}={value}`.
 For example, when your objective value name is `loss` and the metrics are `recall` and `precision`, your training container should print like this: